 – Extended Season: All stocked trout waters, streams plus lakes and ponds: September 6th to December 31st.

 FISHING HOURS: 24 hours a day, after the 8 AM opener

 NOTE: Creel limits apply to the majority of trout fishing waters.
 Other rules apply for Special Regulation Areas.
-Anglers should consult the Summary of PA Fishing Laws and Regulations for more details.
+For complete fishing details in Pennsylvania, anglers should consult the 2022 Summary of PA Fishing Laws and Regulations.

 Fishing License Information

 Fishing licenses are available to purchase online from the PA Fish & Boat Commission by clicking here.
 You may also purchase a license in person at various locations throughout the state.
 Find a location by reviewing this interactive statewide map.
 To review pricing for all available licenses, including multi-year licenses, please click here or view the chart below.

 Locations in Montour County selling in-person fishing licenses:

 Locations in Columbia County selling in-person fishing licenses:

 C.M.
 Laubach & Sons, Inc.

 547 East 8th Street, Berwick, PA 18603